AmritCae/My_Repository_3/README.md

 # My_Repository_3
-This is my 3rd repository on GitHub (private)
+This is my 3rd repository on GitHub.(Public)